 What is VIVITROL®?

-VIVITROL® is the first and only non-addictive and non-narcotic, once-monthly, injectable prescription medication used to treat adults who are addicted to opioids (prescription or illicit) and/or alcohol.
+VIVITROL® is the first and only non-addictive and non-narcotic, once-monthly, injectable prescription medication used to treat alcohol use disorder and/or opioid use disorder.

 How does VIVITROL® work?

 VIVITROL® is a long-acting, antagonist medication (naltrexone), that blocks receptors in the brain from the effects of opiates and/or alcohol, for approximately one month at a time.
-If a client uses opiates and/or alcohol they will not experience the dopamine rush, or “high”, which helps prevent relapse and allows for increased focus on therapy.
+If a client uses opiates and/or alcohol they will not experience the euphoric effects, which helps decrease substance use.